riptano/ccm/README.md

   - Ant installed via [chocolatey](https://chocolatey.org/) will not be found by ccm, so you must create a symbolic link in order to fix the issue (as administrator):
     - cmd /c mklink C:\ProgramData\chocolatey\bin\ant.bat C:\ProgramData\chocolatey\bin\ant.exe

+Remote Execution only:
+  - Using `--config-dir` and `--install-dir` with `create` may not work as expected; since the configuration directory and the installation directory contain lots of files they will not be copied over to the remote machine like most other options for cluster and node operations
+  - cli and cqlsh started from ccm using remote execution will not start properly (e.g.`ccm --ssh-host 192.168.33.11 node1 cqlsh`); however `-x <CMDS>` or `--exec=CMDS` can still be used to execute a CQLSH command on a remote node.

 Installation
 ------------